|

 Upon Peter's return in 1975, father and sons were together again as Olmstead

 Orchards.
 Don Sr. retired in 1980, but only on paper!
-He has stayed
+Today at 92

 In 1990, Don Jr. and Peter split up the acreage.